Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Example Four: You were arrested for a hit and run charge (failure to perform the duties of a driver) and your lawyer was able to obtain a dismissal of the charge through a "civil compromise."
 You may seal / expunge this arrest right away assuming you're otherwise eligible.

-What will an Oregon DUII charge do to my insurability?
+What will a DUII charge do to my ability to get / maintain auto insurance?

 If your insurance company finds out about an entry into the diversion program or a DUII conviction one of two things are likely to happen.
 Either your insurer will raise your rates or you may be cancelled or non-renewed.